Cghlewis/crystal_site/content/blog/joins/index.markdown

 There are two important rules when performing horizontal joins.

 1. Variable names cannot repeat.
-    - This means if a variable is named `gender` in your student survey dataset and a variable is also named `gender` in your district demographics dataset, those names will need to be edited (e.g., district gender can be renamed to `d_gender`).
+    - This means if a variable is named `gender` in your student survey dataset and a variable is also named `gender` in your district records demographics dataset, those names will need to be edited (e.g., district gender can be renamed to `d_gender`).
 You can learn more about variable naming [here](https://datamgmtinedresearch.com/style#style-varname).
     - This rule does not apply to your linking keys (e.g., study ID), which are often named identically across datasets.
 2. Each dataset must contain a key.
     - There are two types of keys that allow you to link data files---primary and foreign keys.
 Every dataset should include a primary key that uniquely identifies rows in a dataset.
 Datasets may also include foreign keys which contain values associated with a primary key in another table.
 While primary keys cannot include missing or duplicated values, these values are allowed with foreign keys.